 Premium Seating and Hospitality

-Venue packages make the most sense for fans who are basing their trip around one city.
-They cut planning friction and can be a cleaner option than chasing separate match tickets.
-Just remember that these packages do not include every marquee game.
-For example, venue packages exclude the opening match in each host country, and they do not include the final.
+Venue packages are ideal for fans basing their trip around one city.
+These packages exclude the opening match in each host country and the final.
 Guadalajara also has no knockout-stage match in its standard venue package.

 Frequently Asked Questions